orsinium/notes/notes-en/python-iterators.md

 ## What about `range`?

-`range` is not iterator.
+`range` is not an iterator.
 It is iterable:

 ```python
 In [17]: r = range(10)